 “Against them make ready your strength to the utmost of your power, including steeds of war, to strike terror into (the hearts of) the enemies, of Allah and your enemies, and others besides, whom ye may not know, but whom Allah doth know….”
 Koran 8:60

 It has happened again.
 This time in Manchester, England.
 Twenty-two people murdered and many more hospitalized, most of them young adults and children.
-Reportedly, the Islamic State of Iraq and Syria (ISIS) proudly claims responsibility for corrupting the suicide bomber, himself barely out of his teens, who detonated what’s been called a sophisticated bomb at the Ariana Grande concert Monday night.
+Reportedly, the Islamic State of Iraq and Syria (ISIS) proudly claimed responsibility for corrupting the suicide bomber, himself barely out of his teens, who detonated what’s been called a sophisticated bomb at the Ariana Grande concert on May 22, 2017.
 It seems that to Islamist terrorists, precious children celebrating life, reveling in freedom, and pursuing happiness are merely soft targets: the offspring of the infidels.
 And once again we are left wondering how they justify the unjustifiable.

 The debate rages on regarding the underlying causes (the actions of Western countries in the Middle East, the disenfranchisement of Muslim youth, radicalization/recruitment of the vulnerable by patriarchal thugs craving power, etc.) and the trickiest plot point of all—the role of Islam.
-No, as Patrick Hudson argued on Tuesday, Muslims in general are not to blame for the attack anymore than Catholics in general are to blame for child sexual abuse perpetrated by priests.
+No, as some have argued, Muslims in general are not to blame for the attack anymore than Catholics in general are to blame for child sexual abuse perpetrated by priests.
 But challenging a religious tenet is not the same thing as blaming a religion or a people.
 And when people of any faith subscribe to ancient, ill-founded beliefs, we all suffer.
 For at the heart of the terrorist ideology lies an idea that I argue allows otherwise rational human beings to celebrate the slaughter of children: the afterlife.

 The Taliban supporter then referenced Surah Al-Imran 3:169-170: